ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 {: #vcenter_chg_impact-mgmt-subnets}
 {: faq}

-The following information discusses the subnets that are ordered by {{site.data.keyword.vmwaresolutions_short}} and it provides options for you to order extra subnets for your own use.
+The following information discusses the subnets that are ordered by VMware Solutions and it provides options for you to order extra subnets for your own use.

-**CAUTION** Do not use these components for other purposes, or the stability of your environment is severely compromised.

 With each {{site.data.keyword.cloud_notm}} bare metal server order, the following ranges of IP addresses are ordered by default:
 *  A primary public range of 32 IP addresses